tsps40642/Data_Visualization_Workbook_Power_BI/README_0.md

 ## Publish the report
 1. Click "Home" -> Click "Publish" -> select "My Workspace" to publish
-2. When success, click "Open ... in Power BI" to view your report on Power BI website service
+2. When success, click "Open ... in Power BI" to view your report on Power BI website surface
 3. Click the top-left "File" -> select the option you want
 4. Or can click "Export" and select the option you want